DeCats (DECATS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DeCats Historical Price

-According to the latest data gathered on DeCats live price page, the current price of DeCats is 0.565887USD.
-The circulating supply of DeCats(DECATS) is 10.00K DECATS , giving it a market capitalization of $5.66K.
+According to the latest data gathered on DeCats live price page, the current price of DeCats is 0.595319USD.
+The circulating supply of DeCats(DECATS) is 10.00K DECATS , giving it a market capitalization of $5.95K.

 The DeCats Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DECATS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.